 With heart disease claiming the lives of more than half a million Americans each year, optimizing cardiovascular wellness is a top priority for many physicians.

-Cannizzo says Ortho Molecular is sourcing its bergamot material directly from the Italian group that did the pioneering clinical research, and holds an exclusive contract to sell that this specific extract in a practitioner channel.
+Cannizzo says Ortho Molecular is sourcing its bergamot material directly from the Italian group that did the pioneering clinical research, and holds an exclusive contract to sell this specific extract in the practitioner channel.

 With few side effects and a wide range of heart health benefits, bergamot deserves a spot in our medicine chests as well as in our tea cabinets.